PowerShell/vscode-powershell/docs/community_snippets.md

 ### PesterTestForParameter

-Quickly create a Pester Test for existence of a parameter by @SQLDBAWithABeard
+Quickly create a Pester Test for existence of a parameter by @SQLDBAWithABeard.

 #### Snippet